TommyC81/TouchOSC/README.md

 # TouchOSC
  Various TouchOSC templates.

- Minimum required software versions (others may work, but not tested)
+ Required software versions:

- TouchOSC 1.1.5.145
+ TouchOSC 1.1.7.154

- Bitwig 4.3.4
+ Bitwig 4.3+

- DrivenByMoss 18.0.0 (Bitwig 4.3+)
+ DrivenByMoss 18.2.0

+ Others may work, but are not tested - check older versions of the template for support of older software versions.

 # Brief instructions: